 Some – like pesticides, fertilizers, oil and soap – are harmful in any quantity.
 Others – like sediment from construction, bare soil, or agricultural land, or pet waste, grass clippings and leaves – can harm creeks, rivers and lakes in sufficient quantities.
-In addition to rain and snowmelt, various human activities like watering, car washing, and malfunctioning septic tank (should we include anything about faulty sewer lines?) can also put water onto the land surface.
+In addition to rain and snowmelt, various human activities like watering, car washing, and malfunctioning septic tanks can also put water onto the land surface.
 Here, it can also create runoff that carries pollutants to creeks, rivers and lakes.
 In this region, tree leaves that fall into our streams are what feed the wildlife living in our streams, so as long as you are not blowing all of the leaves from your yard into the stream, having tree leaves in our streams is good for the health of our streams.

 Polluted runoff generally happens anywhere people use or alter the land and is a large problem in suburban/urban areas.
 For example, in developed areas, none of the water that falls on hard surfaces such as roofs, driveways, parking lots or roads can seep into the ground.
 These impervious surfaces create large amounts of runoff that pick up pollutants.
 The runoff flows from gutters and storm drains to streams.
 This large volume of runoff that in a naturalized watershed would soak into the ground, now enters our creeks causing streambanks to erode putting large quantities of sediment into the waterway harming aquatic life and causing problems downstream.